John Steinbeck

 During his writing career, he authored 33 books, with one book coauthored alongside Edward Ricketts, including 16 novels, six non-fiction books, and two collections of short stories.
-He is widely known for the comic novels Tortilla Flat (1935) and Cannery Row (1945), the multi-generation epic East of Eden (1952), and the novellas The Red Pony (1933) and Of Mice and Men (1937).
+He is widely known for the comic novels Tortilla Flat (1935) and Cannery Row (1945), the multigeneration epic East of Eden (1952), and the novellas The Red Pony (1933) and Of Mice and Men (1937).
 The Pulitzer Prize–winning The Grapes of Wrath (1939) is considered Steinbeck's masterpiece and part of the American literary canon.
-In the first 75 years after it was published, it sold 14 million copies.
+By the 75th anniversary of its publishing date, it had sold 14 million copies.

-Most of Steinbeck's work is set in central California, particularly in the Salinas Valley and the California Coast Ranges region.
+Much of Steinbeck's work employs settings in his native central California, particularly in the Salinas Valley and the California Coast Ranges region.
 His works frequently explored the themes of fate and injustice, especially as applied to downtrodden or everyman protagonists.